K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ```
 ※[Service Broker Name] is a name that refers to a service broker within an open cloud platform and is arbitrarily determined by the user.
 [Authentication ID] and [Authentication Password] are values defined in the library when implementing a service broker.
 The authentication ID defined in the provided sample is 'admin', and the authentication password is 'cloudfoundry'.
 [Service Broker Address] means the address where the service broker is driven.

-예시)
+Example)
 ```
   $ cf create-service-broker public-api-sb admin cloudfoundry http://10.30.60.100:8080
 ```

 ##### <div id='39'></div> 5.2.2 Check Created Service Broker
 The command to check the list of service brokers.
-Can be used to verify that the service broker is created normally.
+It can be used to verify that the service broker is created normally.
 ```
   $ cf service-brokers
 ```